Promises and Secrets

 "C'mon, I'm not as bad as that guy..."

 The quotes around the word "accepted" above are because there are lists for us to use as guidelines, but even the Christians do not use them.
 Worse, they refuse to use them.
-For the world, this kind of makes sense, but for Christians, it doesn't make sense at all - yet, that is what most of them are doing, all the while claiming that God doesn't care.
+For the world, this kind of makes sense, but for Christians, it doesn't make sense at all - yet, that is what most of them are doing, all the while claiming that God doesn't care if they do so.

 "There aren't any lists..."

 And if you take a look at the book of Leviticus, you will see a bunch of lists.
 Yeah, yeah, that's the OT.
 So, why are you following some of them and not others?
-Of course, the first 10 chapters of Leviticus are all about those stupid offerings that were still going on 30 years after the death of Christ.
-Even Paul was doing them as well as keeping the Feasts, while preaching to the Gentiles to do the same.
+Of course, the first 10 chapters of Leviticus are all about those stupid Jewish offerings that were still going on 30 years after the death of Christ.
+Even Paul was doing them as well as keeping the Feasts, while preaching to the Gentiles to do the same (1 Corinthians 5:8

 "OK, admit it, we don't have to sort meats."

 But look at chapter 11.
 According to "modern Christianity", nobody bothers with that silly meat restriction anymore and they are doing just fine.
 There's proof that God doesn't care if we ignore something He only gave to Jews, right?
 Then there is that other nonsense about cleanliness, purification, and atonement for sin.
 Nobody around us is doing that, so why should we?
+But, most of us follow Leviticus 18 to the letter.
+That must be because what God said there is important, while what He said in chapter 11 is not.
 Since no one would ignore something important that God said to do, we're fine.
 Right?

 People even misuse passages to claim they say something they don't.
 People point to Acts 10:9-16